hashicorp/vault/website/source/intro/vs/consul.html.md

 supports an ACL system to restrict access to keys and service information.

 While Consul can be used to store secret information and gate access using ACLs, it is not designed for that purpose.
-As such, data is not encrypted in transit nor at rest, it does not have pluggable authentication mechanisms, and there is no per-request auditing mechanism.
+As such, Consul does not encrypt data in transit nor at rest, it does not have pluggable authentication mechanisms, and there is no per-request auditing mechanism.